parmes/parmes/solfec/theory/locdyn.rst

 will be called the *slave* in :math:`\mathcal{C}_{\alpha}` and denoted by :math:`\mathcal{S}_{\alpha}`.
 Of course, the choice is arbitrary.
-Considering evolution of a multi--body system over an interval :math:`\left[t,t+h\right]`, an analogue of equation :eq:`UWRB` can be written down for each of the local frames
+Considering evolution of a multi--body system over an interval :math:`\left[t,t+h\right]`, an analogue of equation :eq:`UBWR` can be written down for each of the local frames

 .. math::
   :label: dynloc